{{ result.summaryTitle }}

 Terminal rule

-An explicit catch-all permit or deny row added after the source rows to make the final action visible.
+An optional catch-all permit or deny row added after the source rules.

 Shadowing

-A condition where an earlier broader row can match a later row before the later row has a chance to apply.
+A condition where an earlier row can match a later row before the later row gets a chance to decide the route.